awsdocs/amazon-lex-developer-guide/doc_source/at-rest.md

 Request attributes contain request\-specific information and apply only to the current request\.
 A client application uses request attributes to send information to Amazon Lex at runtime\.

-You uses request attributes to pass information that doesn't need to persist for the entire session\.
+You use request attributes to pass information that doesn't need to persist for the entire session\.
 Because request attributes don't persist across requests, they aren't stored\.